meepen/salien-bot/win-startscript/readme.md

 # Start script for meepen's sailen-bot

-###### Make sure you delete botfiles directory if you are updating to 1.7.0.
-Uses one set of bot files with --token arg now.

 ## How to use

-- Download and install https://nodejs.org/ - Need for bot
+- Required: Download and install https://nodejs.org/ - Needed for the actual bot
-- Download and install https://git-scm.com/ - Needed for auto download/update
+- Optional: Download and install https://git-scm.com/ - Use for auto download and update
-- Download https://github.com/MainFighter/salien-bot/archive/winstartscript.zip and extract somewhere
+- Download https://github.com/meepen/salien-bot/archive/winstartscript.zip and extract the win-startscript folder somewhere (you don't need the rest of the files for this)
-- Create a config in instances folder, everything is explained in exampleinstance.cmd
+- Create a bot config in instances folder, everything is explained in exampleinstance.cmd
 - Run start.cmd
-The bot/s should be running now!
+The bots should be running now!

 How to get your token:
 - Log into Steam